Sarvam: Plot

 The film opens with a fight between two individuals on a rainy night in a deep, dark forest.
 In the opening scene, a title card is presented with an Upanishad quote: "Death is just the beginning of another life".

-Karthik (Arya) is a carefree architect who comes across Sandhya (Trisha), a pediatric doctor, in a go-kart race.
+Karthik is a carefree architect who comes across Sandhya, a pediatric doctor, in a go-kart race.
 Karthik immediately falls in love with Sandhya and wants to convince her to marry him.
 Karthik finds out several pieces of information about Sandhya and arranges a meeting by pretending that she had caused a car accident and damaged his car.
 When that approach fails, he goes to the hospital where Sandhya works, becoming a regular visitor there and making efforts to woo her.
 Sandhya, however, has other interests and shows no signs of reciprocating his love.
 She believes that Karthik is too carefree and not serious about life.
 One day, Sandhya's parents tell her about her to-be-fixed marriage.
 She finally recognizes that Karthik is the right match and slowly develops a deep love for him.
 She wholeheartedly agrees with the marriage.

-Simultaneously, a morose mysterious man, Eashwar (J. D. Chakravarthy), always moving around with his Rottweiler dog, goes to see Naushad (Indrajith), a software engineer who happily lives with his eight-year-old son Imaan (Rohan Shiva).
-A few months ago, Naushad had hit and killed Eashwar's wife Gheetha (Anu Haasan) and son Naveen in a car crash.
-Eashwar, apparently mentally disturbed, keeps murmuring that his son has died and thinks that Naushad was planning to kill his family members.
+Simultaneously, a morose mysterious man, Eashwar, always moving around with his Rottweiler, goes to see Naushad, a software engineer who happily lives with his eight-year-old son Imaan.
+A few months ago, Naushad had accidentally hit and killed Eashwar's wife Geetha and son Naveen in a car crash.
+Eashwar, apparently mentally disturbed, keeps murmuring that Naushad was solely responsible for their deaths.
 Eashwar keeps following Naushad, telling him that he will feel the same pain only when his own son dies.
-A workmate of Naushad informs him that Eashwar had visited him and requested information about Naushad and tells him to beware.
+A workmate of Naushad informs him that Eashwar had visited him and requested information about Naushad and tells him to be aware.
 He and his son escape to his friend's place near Elliot's Beach, Chennai.

 Meanwhile, Karthik and Sandhya, who happily spend time together, are ready for marriage and make plans for the future.
 Karthik then suddenly asks Sandhya to postpone their marriage for a year.
-However, Sandhya persists on marrying at the earliest possible date.
+However, Sandhya insists on marrying at the earliest possible date.
 To solve this problem, they decide to hold a cycling race across a road in Elliot's Beach so that the winner may make the decision, which has to be accepted by the other person.
 At the same time, Imaan and his friend fly a kite on the terrace of Naushad's friend.
 Suddenly, Imaan faints and falls, which distracts the boys, and they let the kite fly away.
-Sandhya, who is ahead of Karthik and leading the race, rides straight into the kite thread, which cuts her neck, injuring her.
+Sandhya, who is ahead of Karthik and leading the race, rides straight into the kite thread, which cuts her neck, fatally injuring her.
 She dies in the hospital from blood loss.